autism-101/hugo-website/content/english/i-might-be-autistic.md

   features:
   - title: "Self Diagnosis"
     icon: "fas fa-user-check "
     content: "Discovering you are Autistic can come from a variety of sources.
 Some people might have taken a free online Autism screening test, while others make the connection after a child's diagnosis.
 Some have friends that point out their Autistic characteristics.
+Autistic author Sonia Boué created a PDF guide for people on the beginning of their autism journey called, <a href='https://drive.google.com/file/d/1xCeaqDTKq88LUBcJtxpWRFtYBTrzctHM/view'>Am I Autistic?</a>

     <br><br>